You finished B.Tech. Now which AI course actually makes sense?

 Your three honest options

 Free self-study works if you have the discipline and someone to catch your mistakes, most people stall at the second wall.
 Online recorded courses are cheap and lonely, completion rates are famously low.
 A small in-person course costs more attention but gives you a teacher who unsticks you the same minute.
 None of these guarantees anything; anyone who promises a job after any of them is lying to you.
+One concrete red flag: placement percentages with no company names.
+Walk.

 If you are in the Tricity